sharpie7/pico-pattern/README.md

 The external button will advance through the different patterns.
 The LED on the Pi Pico will flash the number of the current pattern.

-- 1 = Colour Bars
+- 1 = Colour Bars Vertical
+- 2 = Colour Bars Horizontal
-- 2 = White Screen
+- 3 = White Screen
-- 3 = Grid
+- 4 = Grid
-- 4 = Dots
+- 5 = Dots
-- 5 = Centre Cross Hairs
+- 6 = Centre Cross Hairs
+- 7 = Chess Pattern
-- 6 = Border and circle
+- 8 = Border and circle

 ## Update (2022-05-14) Testing on Real Microvitec Cub Monitors